zeroibc/my-mac-os/README.md

 - I share [all the macros I use](https://wiki.nikitavoloboev.xyz/macOS/apps/keyboard-maestro/km-macros.html) with the app.

 #### [2Do](http://www.2doapp.com/mac) - Flexible task manager
 - I love GTD methodology.
-This app is phenomenal with helping me [organise my tasks](https://wiki.nikitavoloboev.xyz/macOS/apps/2do.html).
+This app is phenomenal with helping me [organize my tasks](https://wiki.nikitavoloboev.xyz/macOS/apps/2do.html).
 Here is how my sidebar looks:
 <img src="https://i.imgur.com/URuzerx.png" width="150">

 - It also has global quick add with a hotkey.
 Together with lists, priorities, powerful search and a lot more.